 One thing is important when you assemble the trifle: don’t use too much chocolate or marshmallow cream because they are both very, very sweet.
 You want about half of each spoonful to be graham cracker crumbles.
 (This doesn’t come across in the photo because the marshmallow cream tends to spread to the outside of the glass and hides a lot of the graham crumbles from view).

-Anyway, there you have it, a very easy, fast, cheap and delicious s’mores dessert that doesn’t get your hands (or face) dirty.
+Anyway, there it is, a very easy, fast, cheap and delicious s’mores dessert that doesn’t get your hands (or face) dirty.

 - 1 tablespoon melted unsalted butter